 I usually make our Maryland Crab Dip as people request it, but it's a little more expensive to make.

 This tangy goat cheese appetizer recipe is inexpensive and will have you out of the kitchen in no time.

-The other beautiful thing about appetizers is that they are usually pretty easy to prepare.
-Take these holiday crostini to a party and your friends will think you are a total rock star!
-We'll keep it between us that is was so easy to make!
+The best part about appetizers is that they are usually pretty easy to prepare.
+Take any of these appetizers for a crowd to a party and your friends will think you are a total rock star!

 What You Need to Make It